megabyte-labs/install.doctor-docs/docs/main/getting-started/choosing-os.md

 ---
 title: Choosing an Operating System
-description: Beginner guide for choosing an operating system to start with
+description: Browse through bullet points that detail the strengths and weaknesses of the different operating systems that Install Doctor supports.
+If you are unsure, use this page to help you choose which operating system to start with when using Install Doctor.
 sidebar_label: Choosing an OS
 slug: /getting-started/choosing-os
 ---